CoreMedia/feedback-hub-adapter-wonk.ai/README.md

 # Feedback Hub Adapter wonk.ai

-This is an integration for wonk.ai services like GhostwritR, TransformR & SummarizR, a powerful tool for Ai based tasks on natural language processing and content generation.
+This is an integration for wonk.ai services like Write and Optimize, powerful tools for Ai based tasks on natural language processing and content generation.

-## GhostwritR
+## Write
 GhostwritR Enables CoreMedia Studio Business users to speed up the content creation process, by providing inspirational texts for given questions or phrases.

 Simply type in a question or phrase on your topic of interest.